jbjbjb1/TogglCon/README.md

 # Improvements needed
 The following are in order of priority:
+* Map branch and charge type as required
 * Charge type tags from Toggl not fully functional, needs to split into multiple rows if different charge types
 * Get autocomplete feature working
 * Get tags working for charge type (quoting/chargeable)